VisionBrain/Code-With-Us/README.md

 # Code With Us
 Hi!
-We have made a Python roadmap for 30-days where participants can learn everything they need to know from the basics to a deep dive into machine learning, data analysis, and deep learning
+We have made a Python roadmap for 10 Week where participants can learn everything they need to know from the basics to a deep dive into machine learning, data analysis, and deep learning

 ## Installation Required